LIFE AS I KNOW IT…

 My daughter tells me that I need a break and that I should take a vacation.
 That sounds SO good about now!
 But, to be honest, I believe the stress of worrying about my dad and worrying about the condition of my home if I left him there – I wouldn’t actually get any stress-relief.

-Maybe I’m wrong, but I choose not to fight with him.
+Maybe I’m wrong, but I usually choose not to fight with him.
 And most of the time, I choose not to show him my proof that he is either lying or not remembering what is taking place.
 I don’t want to humiliate him.
 Except lately – I’ve been showing him as it is the only way to get him to stop going on and on about the same darned thing.

 Well, I’ve vented and whined all that I allow myself for one day.
 Time to pull up my big-girl panties and carry on.